Kaldek/rat-ratgdo/README.md

 For the ESP8266 based boards, if installing using Paul Wieland's native ratgdo installer and you install for a v2.0 board, you must wire your TX to D4 (GPIO2) rather than D1 (GPIO5).

 ## Having a PCB printed
 You may use the files from the [schematics folder](kicad_files) to have your own PCB printed.
-We provide an example of what these boards would look like when printed and populated, ready for a Wemos ESP32 D1 Mini module.
+Shown is an example 3D render of an ESP32 based board using a Wemos ESP32 D1 board.

 ![3D render of printed PCB](images/3D%20render%20of%20schematic.png)
 _An example of the D1 Mini ESP32 Wide Format_